-While Xsigo Systems Inc. takes a software virtualization approach to I/O virtualization, the majority of vendors in the I/O virtualization space take a different path – implementing on the server
+While Xsigo Systems Inc. takes a software virtualization approach to I/O virtualization, the majority of vendors in the I/O virtualization space take a different path – implementing on the server a PCI Express (PCIe) bus extender to a "card cage" device that houses standard, off-the-shelf I/O cards and adapters.
+This method has been adopted by companies such as Aprius Inc., NextIO Inc. and VirtenSys Inc.

 "Instead of having the PCI adapter in the physical server, you move the adapter out into a card cage," said Greg Schulz, founder and senior analyst at StorageIO Group, a Stillwater, Minn.-based research and consultancy company.
 "What sits in the server is a little stub card that brings the PCIe bus out to that card cage.
 You're essentially extending and switching the PCIe bus."